 The term ‘engagement’ has become a buzz word in higher education.
 What are the more recent origins of the term and how has it come to be used?
 What factors contribute to increasing student engagement in higher education?

 In this article I will address the first question and begin to look at the second regarding the factors and conditions that research has demonstrated contribute to engagement.
 I think you will agree that on face value these factors/conditions make good sense and that we should ensure they are part of our programmes.
-However, we also need to be mindful of the challenges associated with getting them right and the consequences of getting them wrong for student learning.
+However, we also need to be mindful of the challenges associated with getting them right and the consequences for student learning of getting them wrong.

 What do we mean by ‘engagement’?